kekavc24/rookie_yaml/doc/anchors_aliases.md

 ## Block Maps

 Block map nodes are somewhat unique in this aspect.
 You need to declare the entire node on a new line for properties to be assigned to the node if it degenerates to a map.
-However, in this case, the first node can never have properties.
-This is because the parser can never know if the first block scalar is an implicit key to a block map unless it sees the `": "` (colon + space combination).

-Future versions of this parser may mitigate this issue.

 ```dart
 // This goes to the entire map